droppinstackz/Checksum_Calculator/README.md

 ABOUT
 ------

 Currently in development.
-Beta version will be released soon (1-2 months).
+Beta version will be released soon (~1 month).